MARKET SNAPSHOT: Dow Looks On Track For Another Record, While Nasdaq Appears Set To Struggle

 What could help drive markets?

-An October figure for the U.S. trade deficit is slated to hit at 8:30 a.m.
-Eastern Time, with economists polled by MarketWatch forecasting a deficit of $47.6 billion.
+An October figure for the U.S. trade deficit came in larger than expected.
+Trade deficit jumped by 8.6% to $48.7 billion.

 Check out:MarketWatch's Economic Calendar (http://www.marketwatch.com/economy-politics/calendars/economic)